dburt25/ChemLearn--LabOS/docs/DATA_ARCHITECTURE.md

 will bind these hints to real storage backends and enforce retention/classification policies per tier.

+## Demo fixtures
+- Synthetic calorimetry walkthrough files live under `data/experiments/`, `data/jobs/`, `data/datasets/`,
+  and `data/audit/` (for example `demo-exp-calorimetry.json`, `demo-job-calorimetry.json`, and
+  `demo-dataset-calorimetry.json`).
+- They are intentionally tiny and fake so the registries and tests can load out-of-the-box without requiring real lab data.

 ## Governance Hooks
 - Every write operation logs to the audit stream.
 - Data classified per sensitivity; Clinical Boundary Mode enforces stricter policies.